osalvador/ReplicaDB/README.md

 ReplicaDB is **Cross Platform**; you can replicate data across different platforms, with compatibility for many databases.
 You can use **Parallel data transfer** for faster performance and optimal system utilization.

-# Why another databse replication software
+# Why another database replication software

-Simply because I have not found any tool that covers my needs:
+Because I have not found any tool that covers my needs:

 - Open Source.
 - Java based cross-platform solution.